tekperfect/devops-docs/docs/courses/08-Security/home.md

 # 📝 Lesson Description

-> This lesson will cover virtualization.
-The process of visualising OS systems on your local machine.
+> This lesson will cover security concepts and best practices.
+The process of understanding how local and remove DoS attacks occur as well as how phishing attacks are crafted along with how to educate end users.

 # 🎯 Prerequisites